tumblr-byte/dataset-annotation-and-preparation/README.md

 The file object_detection.mp4 is included in the repository as a demo video showing the annotation process using LabelImg.

-2. instance_segmentation.zip
+2. Instance_segmentation.zip
 Annotations created using: LabelMe

-Format included: .json files in LabelMe format
+Format included: .json files (LabelMe format)

-I can also convert these annotations into YOLO segmentation format using tools like labelme2yolo, based on project requirements.
+I can convert these annotations into YOLO segmentation format using tools like labelme2yolo, based on project requirements.

-3. Image Classification Support
+3. Image_classification.csv
-I can create custom .csv files for image classification tasks with columns such as:
+A sample CSV file is included, demonstrating how I prepare datasets for image classification tasks.

+Columns included:

 filename

 label

-folder_name

-Or any structure needed for your specific task
+folder (e.g., train, test, valid)

+I can split image datasets into training, testing, and validation sets.

+I can also add more columns or customize the CSV structure based on your specific requirements.

 Tools and Skills
 LabelImg – Object detection annotation